Canadian Business: History and profile

 The magazine was founded in 1927.
 The first issue appeared in February 1928 as The Commerce of the Nation, the organ of the Canadian Chamber of Commerce.
 The magazine was renamed Canadian Business in 1933.
 Canadian Business official association with the Chamber of Commerce ended in 1977, the position of official media partner is currently held by George Media's The Canadian Business Journal.
 It is owned by Rogers Communications.
-The company acquired the magazine in 1944.
+The company acquired the magazine in 1994.
 The former owner was Maclean Hunter.

 Canadian Business is published every second week, monthly in January, July and August.
 Its special annual issues include: the Rich 100 (highlighting the wealthiest Canadians), the Investor 500 (comparing the largest 500 publicly listed Canadian companies), All-Star Execs (about the best corporate executives), the MBA Report, and the Best and Worst Boards.

 Its main direct competition comes from Report on Business Magazine, published by and inserted in The Globe and Mail newspaper, Financial Post Magazine, formerly National Post Business, published by and inserted in the National Post newspaper and The Canadian Business Journal business magazine published by George Media.

 Profit, targeting small and mid-sized businesses, is a sister title under the same ownership.

 On March 20, 2019, Rogers announced a deal to sell the magazine to St. Joseph Communications.

 Annual report on wealthiest Canadians

+For nearly 20 years, Canadian Business published an annual list of the "100 Richest Canadians."
+The list was last published in 2017.